 - 19% of Schoolcraft students graduated within 3 years*

 How does Schoolcraft’s performance compare to other colleges?

 Schoolcraft College prepares students to excel.
-Our students’ success rate, which includes those who graduate or transfer to another college, is 20% higher than the average of all the other community colleges in the state!
+Our students’ success rate, which includes those who graduate or transfer to another college, is 15% higher than the average of all community colleges in the state!
 Go Ocelots!
 But our work is far from done – Schoolcraft is working hard to improve these numbers to support YOUR success.

 *The federal government requires graduation rates to be calculated based on students completing a program within 150% of normal program time – which is 3 years for a 2-year associate degree/certificate program and 2 years for a 1-year certificate program.

 Why should I care about graduation rates?

 Graduation rates are one piece in the puzzle to gauge how well a college supports students to achieve academically.
 While it’s a good idea to check out colleges’ graduation rates, it’s important to know that it’s not the whole story.